205 Hales Wood Rd., Chapel Hill, North Carolina 27517

 Chapelwood, a Cozy 55+ Community in North Central North Carolina, Has Single Story Brick Homes, a Clubhouse and a Pastoral Quality

-Developed by Hagood Homes, Chapelwood is a 55+ community and an extension of the master-planned development named Downing Creek.
-Built from 2009 to 2013, it is a small neighborhood with only 69 single level, single family homes, all of which were built to Energy Star specifications.
+Located in the north central North Carolina town of Chapel Hill and developed by Hagood Homes, Chapelwood is a 55+ community and an extension of the master-planned development named Downing Creek.
+Built from 2009 to 2013, it is a small neighborhood with only 69 single level, single family homes, all of which are built to Energy Star specifications.

 Wooded land borders Chapelwood and 30% of the community is undeveloped, giving it a country quality.
 The clubhouse has an indoor fitness center, an outdoor swimming pool, and tennis courts.
 Residents meet for card games, book discussions and enjoy nearby Finley Golf Course, a Tom Fazio-designed 18-hole course with a grill, putting greens and on-site pro.
 Walking trails help connect Chapelwood to the larger Downing Creek community.